gcperformance/service-data/README.md

 #### `src/`: Source Code for Script
 - `clean.py`: functions to clean and set up data
-- `export.py`: function to export data to csv
+- `export.py`: functions to export data to CSV and SQLite database
 - `load.py`: functions to load csv files to dataframes and download / refresh all inputs
 - `merge.py`: process to align 2018 and 2024 datasets
 - `process.py`: produces summaries